 When shipping fragile items, never skimp on packing supplies!
-High-quality packing materials will not only protect your precious possessions, but also save you a lot of frustration during the move.
-If you are not sure what to buy for the most fragile items, consult art shipping company or order professional packing services for the better result.
+High-quality packing materials will not only protect your precious possessions but also save you a lot of frustration during the move.
+If you are not sure what to buy for the most fragile items, consult an art shipping company or order professional packing services for the better result.
 However, there are always packing materials that you will need anyway:

 1. Shipping boxes

 When choosing boxes for shipping fragile items, opt for the strongest ones.
 Moreover, make sure they are of the proper size.
 The fact is that too large shipping boxes may be the reason for damage, especially when it comes to the long-distance relocation.
 Therefore, in most cases, it is better to use medium sized boxes to decrease the movement of the items being shipped.